 There’s no place like home

-“Britannia is the one place where I can truly relax,” Her Majesty once said, and it’s no wonder, given the fact that she was directly involved in its development, unlike, say, Buckingham Palace.
+“Britannia is the one place where I can truly relax,” the late Queen once said, and it’s no wonder, given the fact that she was directly involved in its development, unlike, say, Buckingham Palace.
 With its comfy, kitschy toile loveseat, the Sun Lounge was a favourite spot of the Queen’s for breakfast and afternoon tea (though we’d be remiss if we didn’t point out the secret drinks cart stealthily embedded into its wood panelled walls).
 Perhaps Princess Margaret also had a soft spot for the Sun Lounge?

 The only double bed on the ship was purchased especially for Prince Charles and Princess Diana’s honeymoon.
 While certainly an upgrade from the narrow twin beds every other member of the royal family slept on, it still would’ve been tight for the newlyweds, who were both both 5-feet, 10-inches tall.